kcrary/istari/library/girard-paradox.md

 The proof works by observing that the collection of all well-founded posets looks like a poset itself, using strict embedding as the order.
-That poset of posets would need to reside one level higher in the universe hierarchy, but if the universe hierachy is collapsed, it is a poset at the same level.
-Moreover, (if the universe hierarchy is collapsed) we can show that the poset of posets is well-founded.
-However, the poset of posets embeds into itself, which is a contradiction.
+That poset of well-founded posets, let's call it **P**, would need to reside one level higher in the universe hierarchy, but if the universe hierachy is collapsed, **P** is a poset at the same level.
+Moreover, (if the universe hierarchy is collapsed) we can show that **P** is well-founded.
+However, **P** embeds into itself, which is a contradiction.

 We express the proposition that *type* is a type in Istari by saying